-In February 2008, the Company, through HEICO Aerospace, acquired an 80% interest in certain assets and certain liabilities of a U.S. company that is an FAA-approved repair station which specializes in avionics primarily for the commercial aviation market.
-The remaining 20% is principally owned by certain members of the acquired company's management.
-The Company has the right to purchase the minority interests beginning at approximately the sixth anniversary of the acquisition, or sooner under certain conditions, and the minority interest holders have the right to cause the Company to purchase the same equity interest over the same period.
+In February 2008, the Company, through HEICO Aerospace, acquired an 80.1% interest in certain assets and certain liabilities of a U.S. company that is an FAA-approved repair station which specializes in avionics primarily for the commercial aviation market.
+The remaining noncontrolling interest is principally owned by certain members of the acquired company's management.